Resident Evil: Retribution: Development

-After the release of Resident Evil: Afterlife, director Paul W. S. Anderson was in discussion with Screen Gems of filming the 5th and 6th film back to back.
+After the release of Resident Evil: Afterlife, director Paul W. S. Anderson was in discussion with Screen Gems of filming the fifth and sixth film back to back.
 But Anderson later decided to just focus on Resident Evil: Retribution.
-Anderson returned as writer and director, Glen McPherson serves as director of photography, Kevin Phipps as production designer, and Nick Powell as both a fight choreographer and second-unit director.
+Anderson returned as writer and director, Glen McPherson serves as director of photography, Kevin Phipps as production designer and Nick Powell as both a fight choreographer and second-unit director.

 Influences

-When Ada and Alice encounter each other the first time they recreate a scene from the game Resident Evil 4 in their brief fight.
-Another element they featured was the Las Plagas parasite.
+When Ada and Alice encounter each other the first time, they recreate a scene from the game Resident Evil 4 in their brief fight.
+Another element they featured was Las Plagas parasite.
 Las Plagas plays a part in the film and allows the undead to "run around, ride motorbikes, and shoot machine guns."
-An action scene inspired by Resident Evil 5 where the characters are driving a Hummer while being chased by zombies is featured, but for the film the Hummer was changed to a Rolls-Royce Phantom.
-The metal bug on Jill Valentine's chest can be seen in Resident Evil 5.
+An action scene inspired by Resident Evil 5, where the characters are driving a Hummer while being chased by zombies, is featured, but for the film the Hummer was changed to a Rolls-Royce Phantom.
+The metal bug on Jill Valentine's chest can also be seen in Resident Evil 5.

 Aside from the video games, writing for the film was heavily influenced by science-fiction films.
 "I think Inception had a huge impact on everyone," says Bolt, "and I think Westworld is an important film to Paul.
 Everybody knows, because he talks about it enough, the Alien series, Blade Runner, all these things are inspirations."

 Makeup effects supervisor Paul Jones stated that he wanted the makeup on the zombies to look realistic.
 He took inspiration from Day of the Dead.

 The film's fight sequences were influenced by Asian cinema.
 "We watched a lot of Thai movies this time around because of the movies (Powell) has done," says Anderson.
 "He did The Last Samurai as well.
 He has worked with a lot of Japanese stuntmen and he has worked with a lot of Hong Kong stuntmen.
 But we felt the area that hadn't been mined by western cinema much was that whole kind of high impact Thai style of fighting.
 So we just watched a lot of action sequences from a lot of Thai movies.
 There were moves and just a general feel that we thought we could infuse the movie with.
 You know, that kind of bone crunch where you really feel the impact.
 We tried to bring that into the movie, which is also good for 3D because obviously 3D makes it harder to sell those kind of fake phony punches because you see the distance between the fist and the face.
 So that kind of Thai style of fighting where you actually make contact is a lot stronger."